aedobbyn/beer-data-science/compile.md

 ```

-Now we're left with something of a sparse matrix of all the ingredients compared to all the beers
+Now we're left with something of a sparse matrix of all the ingredients compared to all the beers.
+Scroll right to see the extent of the granularity this affords us.

 ```r
 kable(beer_ingredients_join[1:20, ])